Open Educational Resources: Sharing

 • host externally on a class wiki or personal website

-Sharing with Colleagues and Beyond
+Sharing with Colleagues Beyond PCC

 Don't forget: you may need to fill out a form before licensing content that you created but PCC owns.
 For more information, see the Copyright tab of this guide.